michaelheiniger/Reivewpad-docs/versioned_docs/version-3.12.0/guides/semantics.md

 ### Environment

-The environment used by the interpreter is specified in the [reviewpad/action](https://github.com/reviewpad/action/blob/main/action.yml):
+The environment used by the interpreter is composed of the following elements:

 1. GitHub repository (e.g. `google/guava`);
 2. The event that triggers the current run of Reviewpad;
 3. A pull request or issue that is impacted by the trigger event;
-4. Access token.
-By default, it uses automatic token authentication.
+4. Access token provided by GitHub App.
-   For more information read [https://docs.github.com/en/actions/security-guides/automatic-token-authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication).

 ### Design decisions